 The biotechnology and pharmaceutical industries are intensely competitive and subject to rapid and significant technological change.
 Our competitors in the United States and elsewhere are numerous and include, among others, major multinational pharmaceutical and chemical companies, specialized biotechnology firms and universities and other research institutions.

-Cisplatin is marketed by Bristol-Myers-Squibb, the originator of the drug, and by several generic manufacturers.
-Carboplatin is marketed exclusively by Bristol-Myers-Squibb and Oxaliplatin by Sanofi-Synthelabo.
-Our principal competitors in the polymer area are Cell Therapeutics, Daiichi, Enzon, Inhale and Pharmacia, which are developing alternate drugs in combination with polymers.
-Several companies are working on therapies and formulations that may be competitive with our drug delivery system, including Bristol-Myers-Squibb, Centocor (acquired by Johnson & Johnson), GlaxoSmithKline, Imclone and Xoma, which are developing targeted monoclonal antibody therapy, and Nexstar (acquired by Gilead Sciences), The Liposome Company (acquired by Elan Corporation) and Seguus Pharmaceuticals (acquired by Alza Corporation), which are developing liposomal formulations.
-In addition, RxKinetics, Human Genome Sciences and Amgen are developing competitive products to treat mucositis.
-Furthermore, Benzamycin, marketed by a subsidiary of Aventis; Cleocin-T and a generic topical clindamycin, marketed by Pharmacia; Benzac, marketed by a subsidiary of L'Oreal; and Triaz, marketed by Medicis Pharmaceutical Corp. are competitive with Residerm(R) products and technology and prescription steroids such as Kenalog in OraBase developed by Bristol-Myers Squibb are competitive with our commercialized Aphthasol(R) product.
+The following products may compete with polymer platinum (AP5280) and DACH platinum (AP5346):

+- \ Cisplatin, marketed by Bristol-Myers-Squibb, the originator of the drug, and several generic manufacturers; - \ Carboplatin, marketed exclusively by Bristol-Myers-Squibb; and - \ Oxaliplatin, marketed exclusively by Sanofi-Synthelabo.

+The following companies are working on therapies and formulations that may be competitive with our polymer platinum (AP5280) and DACH platinum (AP5346):

+- \ Antigenics is developing liposomal formulations; and - \ Cell Therapeutics, Daiichi, Enzon, Inhale and Pharmacia are developing alternate drugs in combination with polymers.

+The following products may compete with our Residerm(R) products:

+- \ Benzamycin, marketed by a subsidiary of Aventis; - \ Cleocin-T and a generic topical clindamycin, marketed by Pharmacia;

+- \ Benzac, marketed by a subsidiary of L'Oreal; and - \ Triaz, marketed by Medicis Pharmaceutical Corp.

+Technology and prescription steroids such as Kenalog in OraBase, developed by Bristol-Myers Squibb, may compete with our commercialized Aphthasol(R) product.
+OTC products including Orajel - Del Laboratories and Anbesol - Wyeth Consumer Healthcare also compete in the aphthous ulcer market.

+Companies working on therapies and formulations that may be competitive with our vitamin mediated drug delivery system are Bristol-Myers-Squibb, Centocor (acquired by Johnson & Johnson), GlaxoSmithKline, Imclone and Xoma who are developing targeted monoclonal antibody therapy.

+RxKinetics, Human Genome Sciences, Endo Pharmaceuticals and Amgen are developing products to treat mucositis that may compete with the mucoadhesive liquid technology.

+Emisphere Technologies, Inc., Biovail Corporation, CMA Labs and Flamel Technologies are developing products which compete with our oral drug delivery system.